 As a former vegetarian some of my more delicious and satisfying recipes are either vegetarian or vegan.
-This vegan Moroccan spiced beans recipe recipe is no exception.
-The dish is full of flavour, exceptionally nutritious and has an amazing comfort food appeal.
+This Vegan Moroccan Spiced Beans recipe is no exception.
+The dish is full of flavour, is exceptionally nutritious and has an amazing comfort food appeal.

 Just eating this dish feels like you are doing your body (and your taste buds) a favour.
 I like to serve my Moroccan Spiced Beans with some warmed flatbread, a squeeze of lemon and some freshly chopped coriander as a stand alone vegan dish.

 If you like the dish could be served with either wild rice or some brown rice.
 If you’re a vegetarian, a nice addition to the dish is a generous scoop of minted yoghurt.

 I’m sure I wasn’t alone in making a New Years resolutions to be more kind to my body.
 My specific aim was to be more conscious of how I fuel my daily activities.
 I want to eat healthier, high quality food and balanced meals.
 I feel I’ve made a good start with this Moroccan Spiced Beans dish.

 I always remember advice from the dietician Rosemary Stanton when I’m assessing the nutritional value of a dish.
 Her recommendation was that each day, we should all aim to eat at least 20 different foods preferably of varying colours.
 Following this guide gives us the best chance of reaching the recommended minimum levels of vitamins and minerals.